Information for Undergraduates

 - Please update your permanent address in Trailhead to reflect your hometown.
 This address is NOT used as a mailing address.
 We ONLY use this address to populate your hometown for the commencement program.
 If you do not identify one specific town as your hometown, please enter the town in which you graduated high school.
 The city, state and/or country will be printed next to your name in the commencement program.

-- Confirm name pronunciation: Register with Marching Order, our commencement event software.
+- Confirm name pronunciation by April 9th: Register with Marching Order, our commencement event software.
 This software ensures that your name is pronounced correctly during the ceremony.

 - Go to the Marching Order website